 Kate Soundtrack: Every Song in the 2021 Netflix Movie

 - “I’m a Pop” by Chanmina (00:05:00): Kate breaks protocol and kills a target in front of a young girl (later revealed to be Martineau’s Ani).
 “I’m a Pop” plays over a neon title card and continues during a Tokyo sequence.
-The music stops when Kate ends a workout and watches a woman converse with her daughter.
+The Kate soundtrack song stops when the title character ends a workout and watches a woman converse with her daughter.
 “I’m a Pop” scores a later sequence at 0:35:00 when Ani talks trash to Kate.

-- “Una Canción En La noche” by Gonzalo Curiel (00:08:00): The Kate soundtrack music scores a Tokyo bar scene.
+- “Una Canción En La noche” by Gonzalo Curiel (00:08:00): The tune scores a Tokyo bar scene.
 Winstead’s character sits before a barely-touched glass of Margeaux, and then meets an admirer named Stephen (Michiel Huisman).
 Kate will later regret meeting the man.

 - “Blooming” by Band-Maid (00:13:00): Kate misses a target during a final mission and steals a car.
 The song plays as she drives off and tries to make up for her mistake.
 Kate crashes the vehicle moments after trying to stop the music.